Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

-with $\bm{\mu} \in \mathcal{D} := [4,8] \times [0.1,0.3] \times [0.2,0.8]$.
-At the outlet $\Gamma_{OUT}^1$ we impose homogeneous Neumann BCs. \end{itemize} As discussed in Subsection \ref{subs: discretization_stokes}, we imposed non--homogeneous Dirichlet BCs weakly, using Lagrange multipliers.
+As discussed in Subsection \ref{subs: discretization_stokes}, we imposed non--homogeneous Dirichlet BCs weakly, using Lagrange multipliers.
 Their space is discretized by means of orthonormal basis functions, built from Chebyshev polynomials.
 We considered polynomials up to the degree $n_{in}=5$ to impose inlet BCs, in order to get a good approximation of parabolic velocity profiles.
-Conversely, we chose $n_{out}=0$ to impose the outlet BC in the Bifurcation test case, as we are only interested in enforcing the flow rate.
-The total number of DOFs associated to the Lagrange multipliers is $N_{\lambda} = 66$ for the Symmetric Bifurcation test case and $N_{\lambda} = 126$ for the Femoropopliteal Bypass one.
-Lastly, we remark that in this work we use the \emph{cgs} (centimeter--gram--second) unit system; therefore, the velocity is expressed in $(cm/s)$ and the pressure in $(dyn/cm^2)$, where $dyn := g \cdot cm \cdot s^{-2}$.
+Conversely, we chose $n_{out}=0$ to impose outlet BCs in the Bifurcation test case, since we are only interested in enforcing the outflow rate.
+We remark that in this work we use the \emph{cgs} (centimeter--gram--second) unit system; therefore, the velocity is expressed in $(cm/s)$ and the pressure in $(dyn/cm^2)$, where $dyn := g \cdot cm \cdot s^{-2}$.
 Concerning the computational environment, all simulations were run on the \emph{Scientific IT and Application Support (SCITAS)} clusters\footnote{\url{https://www.epfl.ch/research/facilities/scitas/hardware/}} at EPFL.